 Pumpkin seeds, also known as pepita, are the edible seeds of certain cultivars of pumpkins and a few other varieties of squash.

-On the other hand, sunflower seeds are oddly enough not true seeds, but actually the fruits of sunflower.
+On the other hand, sunflower seeds are, oddly enough, not true seeds, but actually the fruits of sunflower.

 Pumpkin and sunflower seeds have distinctly recognizable appearances.
 Both are flat and oval-shaped with one sharper tip.
 However, sunflower seeds are smaller and tend to be thicker.

-The two can also be told apart by their colours.
+The two can also be told apart by their colors.
 Pumpkin seeds are light green, covered by white husks.
 Husks of sunflower seeds, depending on variety, can be anywhere in between white and black.

 Taste and Use